Mrunbearable/Year11SEAsssementTask1/PROJECT_DEVELOPMENT.md

 The GUI/program has to be effient in loading up and user-requests.
 The API must not output errors and only output the needs of the end-users.
 To ensure our GUI remains effienct, the GUI should always be updated and run to its latest version

 ### Useability/Accessibility
 The GUI/program should be advertised and marketed to gather a bigger audience.
 The API should not be simple and should include many features so that the end-users have a wide range of options.
 The Program shouldn't crash/encounter errors.
+The developer and end-user should be able to access the GUI when needed.

 ### Reliability
 The GUI/program should always be updated to its latest version to lower to probability of the program encountering errors.
 The program should handle errors gracefully.
-The program should only be downloaded from a trustworthy publisher
+The program should only be downloaded from a trustworthy publisher.
+The developer has to ensure that the GUI can run smoothly for the end-users

 Actor: User(Preferably someone who wants to use the API)